 A Pedagogical Approach to Student Violin Bows

-We believe in a pedagogical approach, meaning that bow expectations need to evolve as players progress from beginner to intermediate to advanced.
+At CodaBow, we believe in a pedagogical approach, meaning bow expectations need to evolve as players progress from beginner to intermediate to advanced.

 Modern methods and materials in bow making give us great scientific insight into long-appreciated bow performance and allow us to design and produce bows specifically for each stage of a player’s technical development.